Terms & Conditions of Business

 6.4 The Supplier shall not be liable for any delay in delivery of the Goods that is caused by the Customer’s failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-6.5 If the Customer fails to collect or accept delivery of the Goods in accordance with clause then, except where such failure or delay is caused by a Force Majeure Event or the Supplier’s failure to comply with its obligations under the Contract, the Supplier shall store the Goods until collection or delivery takes place, and shall be entitled to charge the Customer for all related costs and expenses (including storage and insurance costs and £50 in respect of waiting time where the Supplier has delivered the Goods to the Delivery Location on the date agreed by the parties, which the parties confirm represents a genuine pre-estimate of the Supplier’s loss).
+6.5 If the Customer fails to collect or accept delivery of the Goods in accordance with clause then, except where such failure or delay is caused by a Force Majeure Event or the Supplier’s failure to comply with its obligations under the Contract, the Supplier shall store the Goods until collection or delivery takes place, and shall be entitled to charge the Customer for all related costs and expenses (including storage and insurance costs and £50 per hour in respect of waiting time where the Supplier has delivered the Goods to the Delivery Location on the date agreed by the parties, which the parties confirm represents a genuine pre-estimate of the Supplier’s loss).

 6.6.1 the Customer does not pay the price of the Goods within 30 days after receipt of the Supplier’s invoice for the same; or